 Prices are high because consumers often do not have full information about the product or service they are about to purchase.

-Indeed, music associated with iconic bands like Bikini Kill, its history, and its impact also contribute to high prices.
+Indeed, music associated with iconic bands like Bikini Kill, its history, and its impact also contributes to high prices.
 Despite having a limited discography with just two studio albums during their relatively brief span of existence during the early 1990s, the band was influential.
 They could become the symbols of feminism in art and politics and set the stage for the more extensive riot grrrl movement.
 That body of work may not be extensive, but the pieces reflect the feelings of both the new and the long-time followers.

 And the band's recent shows have only further fueled the need, with many hailing them as electric in their performances.
-But it is Kathleen Hanna who has elicited the most applause for her punkish vigour and her feminism, which screamed against sexism against all odds, just like the Bikini Kill did.
+But it is Kathleen Hanna who has elicited the most applause for her punkish vigor and her feminism, which screamed against sexism against all odds, just like Bikini Kill did.
 For those who did not get an opportunity to bash the opponent, this month-long celebration is the second-best opportunity.

 But do not fret; there are still chances to buy cheap Bikini Kill tickets out there for those who wish to attend the concert.
-It is always said that where there is a will, there is a way and with some effort and proper planning, one can always find a way to make things work.
+It is always said that where there is a will, there is a way, and with some effort and proper planning, one can always find a way to make things work.

 All in all, Bikini Kill tickets cost a lot of money due to the simple fact that people are willing to spend their money for the opportunity to see the legends of punk music.
 When a band has not gone on tour, let alone creating new music, there seems to be a pressing need that might be the last time that particular instance will be possible.